OpenSmock/Molecule/documentation/Create a Component.md

 # STATIC PART: declaration

 ## Define services and events
-First, we will create a Service Trait* with a Service inside it.
+First, we will create a Service Trait¹ with a Service inside it.
 ```smalltalk

 ```

-Trait: *an independent set of methods with their implementation and requirements (methods and variables). \
+¹ Trait: *an independent set of methods with their implementation and requirements (methods and variables). \
 Classes using a Trait automatically benefit from these methods, and must define that Trait’s requirements. \
 A Trait can be composed of multiple other traits.*